nycdavid/engineering-records/content/posts/javascript-functions.md

 some functions __asynchronously__, meaning that a function will begin and be left alone to do its work while the rest of the program executes.

-Async functions are outside of the scope of this article, but the ability to pass a function in to another one is crucial because, if an asynchronous function knows about another function during it's execution, it has the ability to execute that function when its own execution is complete.
+Although async functions are outside of the scope of this article, the ability to pass a function in to another one is crucial because, if an asynchronous function knows about another function during it's execution, it has the ability to execute that function when its own execution is complete.

-One way to provide awareness to a function of the existence of another function is by __passing it in as a parameter__, a benefit provided by __first class functions__.
+One way to provide awareness to a function of the existence of another function is by __passing it in as a parameter__, a feature provided by __first class functions__.

-A function in this style is a __callback function__.

 [TODO image]